mlstyszynski/techfest2019/README.md

 ### Lab access ###

 The lab topology is delivered within the Ravello Oracle cloud system.

-Every user gets his own virtual lab setup as per the main topology diagram.
+Every user gets his own virtual lab setup as per the main topology diagram - the devices and servers access information is available in the student url.

-The ravello URL allowing to get the nodes IP addresses and ravello login/password are on the printed lab material student gets during the in-person hands-on lab session.

-You can ssh using putty or secure-crt with the dns names or IP@ listed in ravello interface using your internet connectivity
+You can ssh using putty or secure-crt with the dns names or IP@ listed in ravello interface using your internet connectivity You can also use the ravello console to access the devices.

+You can download the excel [here](https://github.com/juniper-dc/techfest2019/blob/master/topologies/cemlabstudents.xlsx) in order to get the ravello url for your student number.
+The student number is given by the instructor during the in-person lab session.

 + the lab vqfx device access info:
 `root` and `Juniper1!`